metalinspired/keycap_generator/README.md

 It scales up hidden model used to crate the indentation so that you don't have sharp edges on the top.

 #### top_corner_radius
-Amount of keycap "roundnes" for the top part.
+Amount of keycap "roundness" for the top part.
 Smaller the value gives more roundness.

 #### top_thickness
-Tickness of upper wall of the keycap.
+Thickness of upper wall of the keycap.

 #### top_angle
 Angle ot the upper part of the keycap.